 Cadets are also encouraged to engage with the broader artistic community of Charleston through participation in events, internships, exhibitions, and performances.
 Cadets have interned at the City Gallery at Waterfront Park, Ella Walton Richardson Gallery, Charleston Symphony Orchestra, and numerous others as well as volunteered with arts organizations such as the Charleston Alliance for the Arts and the Charleston Art Auction.

 Corporate partnerships, such as ours with Nikon, provide cadets with the right equipment as a proper foundation in their photographic pursuits.
-Using their Nikon digital cameras for class assignments has greatly strengthened the quality of the cadets’ work, and now photographs by the cadets are on view at Kapstone Paper Company and the Medical University of South Carolina with more locations to come in 2014.
+Using their Nikon digital cameras for class assignments has greatly strengthened the quality of the cadets’ work, and now photographs by the cadets are on view at Kapstone Paper Company and the Medical University of South Carolina with more locations to come.

-Outstanding student artists and photographers are recognized each semester with the awarding of the Stacy L. Pearsall Citation for Photographic Excellence and the Factor Citadel Prize, each created by local art patrons to encourage and support the growth of arts education at The Citadel.
+Outstanding student artists and photographers are recognized each semester with the awarding of the Stacy L. Pearsall Citation for Photographic Excellence and the Cooley Art Prize, each created by local art patrons to encourage and support the growth of arts education at The Citadel.